jet/equinox/DOCUMENTATION.md

 d) retrying b+c where there's a conflict (i.e., the version of the stream that pertained in (a) has been superseded)
 e) after `maxAttempts` / `3` retries, a `MaxResyncAttemptsExceededException` is thrown, and an upstream can retry as necessary (depending on SLAs, a timeout may further constrain number of retries that can occur)

-Aside from reading the various documents regarding the conepts underlying CQRS, it's important to consider that (unless you're trying to leverage the Read-your-writes guarantee), doing reads direct from an event-sourced store is generally not considered a best practice (the opposite, in fact).
+Aside from reading the various documentation regarding the concepts underlying CQRS, it's important to consider that (unless you're trying to leverage the Read-your-writes guarantee), doing reads direct from an event-sourced store is generally not considered a best practice (the opposite, in fact).
 Any state you surface to a caller is by definition out of date the millisecond you obtain it, so in many cases a caller might as well use an eventually-consistent version of the same state obtained via a [n eventually-consistent] Projection (see terms above).

-All that said, if you're in a situation where your cache hit ratio is goig to be high and/or you have reason to believe the underlying Event-Streams are not going to be long, pretty goof performance can be achieved nonetheless; just consider that taking this shortcut _will_ impede scaling and, at worst, can result in you ending up with a model that's potentially both:
+All that said, if you're in a situation where your cache hit ratio is going to be high and/or you have reason to believe the underlying Event-Streams are not going to be long, pretty goof performance can be achieved nonetheless; just consider that taking this shortcut _will_ impede scaling and, at worst, can result in you ending up with a model that's potentially both:

 - overly simplistic - you're passing up the opportunity to provide a Read Model that directly models the requirement by providing a Materialized View
 - unnecessarily complex - the increased complexity of the `fold` function and/or any output from `unfold` (and its storage cost) is a drag on one's ability to read, test, extend and generally maintain the Command Handling/Decision logic that can only live on the write side